-- (1) Newly appointed directors shall be provided with necessary orientation in the area of the company's business in order to enhance their effectiveness in the Board. - (2) The nominating committee shall recommend an induction programme to the Board and a programme of training - (3) The Board shall determine and document the training it considers appropriate for the Board. - (4) The nominating committee shall review annually whether any further training shall be supplied to Board members and make recommendations accordingly. - (5) The Board shall adopt and document a process for assessing the performance of individual directors annually.
+- (b) necessary orientation in the area of the company's business in order to enhance their effectiveness in the Board. - (2) The nominating committee shall recommend an induction programme to the Board and a programme of training.
+This training should include the requirements of the law and this Code. - (3) The Board shall determine and document the training it considers appropriate for the Board and shall describe it in the Board Charter. - (4) The nominating committee shall review annually whether any further training shall be supplied to Board members and make recommendations accordingly.

-13. Resignation and dismissal of directors
+14. Removal of directors

-(1) Resignation by a serving director or action by a court to remove a director under Section 186 of the Companies Act (179), shall be disclosed in the annual report together with the details of the circumstances leading to the resignation.
+(1) Removal of a director under Section 176 of the Companies Act, 2019 (Act 992), shall be disclosed in the annual report together with the details of the circumstances leading to the removal.

-14. Directors remuneration
+15. Directors remuneration

-(1) The Board shall adopt a remuneration policy for directors on the recommendation of the remuneration committee and that policy shall be documented and subject to the approval of shareholders.
+- (1) The Board shall adopt a remuneration policy for directors on the recommendation of the remuneration committee and that policy shall be documented and subject to the approval of shareholders. - (2) The directors' remuneration shall be sufficient to attract and retain directors to run the company effectively. - (3) The remuneration of the directors shall be approved by shareholders and not increased except with their approval at a general meeting, where notice has been given of a proposal to increase remuneration. - (4) The non-executive directors' remuneration shall be competitive with remuneration for other directors in competing sectors.
+It shall be by a fixed sum and not by commission or percentage of profits or turnover. - (5) The remuneration of the executive directors shall include an element that is linked to corporate performance: - (a) The link to performance may be by means of the issue of share options; but - (b) The directors' remuneration shall not be based on commission or percentage of profits or turnover: and - (c) The link to corporate performance shall be such as to give priority to longer term sustainable performance over short term performance. - (6) The Board shall ensure that the terms and conditions of appointment of directors enable the Board to require an executive director to repay any element of remuneration that has been paid based on performance, where the Board subsequently determines that the performance on which such remuneration was based was not compatible with the long term sustainable performance of the company.

-- (2) The directors' remuneration shall be sufficient to attract and retain directors to run the company effectively. - (3) The remuneration of the directors shall be approved by shareholders and not increased except with their approval at a general meeting, where notice has been given of a proposal to increase remuneration. - (4) The non-executive directors' remuneration shall be competitive with remuneration for other directors in competing sectors.
-It shall be by a fixed sum and not by commission on percentage of profits or turnover. - (5) The remuneration of the executive directors shall include an element that is linked to corporate performance: - (a) The link to performance may be by means of the issue of share options; but - (b) The directors' remuneration shall not be based on commission on percentage of profits or turnover: and - (c) The link to corporate performance shall be such as to give priority to longer term sustainable performance over short term performance. - (6) The Board shall ensure that the terms and conditions of appointment of directors enable the Board to require an executive director to repay any element of remuneration that has been paid based on performance, where the Board subsequently determines that the performance on which such remuneration was based was not compatible with the long term sustainable performance of the company. - (7) The Board shall disclose in its annual report its policies for remuneration as well as the actual remuneration, pensions and emoluments of directors and past directors in accordance with Section 128 of the Companies Act (179).
+- (7) The Board shall disclose in its annual report its policies for remuneration as well as the actual remuneration, pensions and emoluments of directors and past directors in accordance with Section 132 of the Companies Act, 2019 (Act 992). - (8) The remuneration policy shall be described in the Board Charter.

-15. Role of chairman and chief executive officer
+16. Role of chairman and chief executive officer

-- (1) Unless paragraph (2) applies, the position of chairman and chief executive officer shall not be held by the same person at the same time. - (2) Where the Board determines that, for a limited period and for exceptional reasons, the role of chairman and chief executive officer should be combined, the matter shall be put to the Commission for approval.
+- (1) Unless sub paragraph (2) applies, the position of chairman and chief executive officer shall not be held by the same person at the same time. - (2) Where the Board determines that, for a limited period and for exceptional reasons, the role of chairman and chief executive officer should be combined, the matter shall be put to the Commission for approval.
 If the Commission grants consent the matter shall then be put to the shareholders for approval.
 A reasoned explanation shall be provided to the Commission and shareholders.
 The explanation shall include: - (a) the date by which the arrangement shall be discontinued; - (b) the measures that have been implemented to ensure that no one individual has unfettered powers of decision in the company and; - (c) the reasons justifying the combination of the roles.